Political action committee: Leadership PACs

 Elected officials and political parties cannot give more than the federal limit directly to candidates.
 However, they can set up a leadership PAC that makes independent expenditures.
 Provided the expenditure is not coordinated with the other candidate, this type of spending is not limited.

-Under the FEC (Federal Election Commission) rules, leadership PACs are non-connected PACs, and can accept donations from individuals and other PACs.
-Since current officeholders have an easier time attracting contributions, Leadership PACs are a way dominant parties can capture seats from other parties.
+Under the Federal Election Commission (FEC) rules, leadership PACs are non-connected PACs, and can accept donations from individuals and other PACs.
+Since current officeholders have an easier time attracting contributions, leadership PACs are a way dominant parties can capture seats from other parties.
 A leadership PAC sponsored by an elected official cannot use funds to support that official's own campaign.
 However, it may fund travel, administrative expenses, consultants, polling, and other non-campaign expenses.

 In the 2018 election cycle, leadership PACs donated more than $67 million to federal candidates.
 The number remained steady during the 2024 election cycle, with leadership PACs donating nearly $69 million to federal candidates.
 According to the government watchdog group OpenSecrets, 764 total PACs donated about $41.5 million to Republicans and $26.5 million to Democrats.